Illinois Department of Public HealthPat Quinn, Governor

 2. Meticulous care when inserting a catheter should be practiced.
 Health care personnel should practice strict hand hygiene, wear a sterile gown and gloves, and a special cap and mask to keep the area clean.
 A sterile drape should cover the patient.

-4. A proper site for the catheter should be chosen.
-Some blood vessels appear to carry a greater risk of infection.
-However, this can vary upon individual circumstances and should be assessed by the health care team.
-Central lines should be removed promptly once they are no longer necessary.
+5. Central lines should be removed promptly once they are no longer necessary.
 The longer the catheter is in place, the greater the risk of infection over time.

-What can you do as a patient ?
+What can you do as a patient?

 1. Ask your doctor and nurses to explain to you why you need the catheter and how long you will need it.

-3. Make sure the doctors and nurses wash their hands with soap and water or an alcohol-based hand rub before and after caring for you.
+2. Make sure the doctors and nurses wash their hands with soap and water or an alcohol-based hand rub before and after caring for you.
 If you do not see them clean their hands, please ask them to do so.

-4. If the bandage comes off or becomes wet or dirty, tell your nurse or doctor immediately.
+3. If the bandage comes off or becomes wet or dirty, tell your nurse or doctor immediately.

-5. Inform your nurse or doctor if the area around your catheter is sore or red.
+4. Inform your nurse or doctor if the area around your catheter is sore or red.

 6. Do not let family and friends who visit touch the catheter or the tubing.